Clinical Supervision: 2 Ways to Inspire Extraordinary Results in Treatment

-Are you an LPC intern and/or LMFT associate looking for a LPC and/or LMFT Supervisor?
+Are you an LPC Associate and/or LMFT Associate looking for a LPC and/or LMFT Clinical Supervisor?
 Well, hello there, and welcome.

 Since you’re here it’s a good bet you’re looking to learn a little more about me.

 I am a Board Approved Clinical Supervisor for LPC and LMFT and I am also an AAMFT Supervisor, a national designation that requires higher standards above and beyond Texas Board licensure.